 Anderson has two pools with: tot pool with small children’s slide, 200-foot long water slide, 10-foot long and 6-foot high drop slide, diving board, lockers, splash pad for all ages, deck chairs and umbrella tables.

 For additional information on pool rules and regulations, click here.

 Pool season passes are available for purchase online and at the Washington Park Municipal Golf Course (2205 Washington Road) Monday-Sunday, weather permitting.

-City of Kenosha splash pads are open!
+City of Kenosha splash pads are closed for the season.

 Kenosha offers four outdoor splash pads: Anderson Park Pool, Southport Marina Park, Roosevelt Park and Schulte Park which are open June through Labor Day.
 These pads are fun spots to cool off and enjoy the summer.
 Please note the hours of operation, splash pad policies and rules are subject to change each year.

 The VETERANS MEMORIAL PARK ICE RINK is open for the season!